Church of God in Christ: Bishop O.T. Jones Sr. era (1962–1968)

 The years of 1962–1968 has been described as a "Dark Period" in the history of the Church of God in Christ, because there was polarization and conflict in leadership following the death of the founder.
 After Mason's death, in accordance with the 1952 church constitution, the control of the church reverted to the COGIC Board of Bishops.
-However, the General Assembly vested authority in the executive board composed of the seven bishops selected by Bishop Mason before his death.
+However, the General Assembly vested authority in the executive board composed of the seven bishops selected by Mason before his death.
 The COGIC constitution at the time did not identify a clear successor or the authority of the executive board after Mason's death.
 A. B. McEwen was elected chairman of the executive board, and O.T.
 Jones Sr. was elected Senior Bishop by the General Assembly.

 Bishop Ozro Thurston Jones Sr. was pastor of the Holy Temple Church of God in Christ in Philadelphia and the Jurisdictional Bishop of the Commonwealth of Pennsylvania Jurisdiction.
-Bishop Jones was the only living bishop of the five original bishops consecrated by Bishop Mason.
-After the death of Bishop Mason, he assumed leadership as the Senior Bishop of the Church of God in Christ.
-In 1964 however, disagreement between the authority of the Senior Bishop and the executive board, led by Bishop A. B. McEwen, came to a head and was addressed at the 57th Holy Convocation.
-Factions developed within the organization as both the senior bishop and Bishop A. B. McEwen made conflicting administrative and executive decisions.
+Jones was the only living bishop of the five original bishops consecrated by Mason.
+After Mason's death, Jones assumed leadership as Senior Bishop of the Church of God in Christ.
+In 1964 however, disagreement between the authority of the Senior Bishop and the executive board, led by A. B. McEwen, came to a head and was addressed at the 57th Holy Convocation.
+Factions developed within the organization as both Jones and McEwen made conflicting administrative and executive decisions.

 The parties filed lawsuits in the Chancery Court of Shelby County, Tennessee, to resolve the legitimate authority of the denomination.
 The court ordered the church to convene a constitutional convention in February 1968.
 The constitutional convention drafted and approved a new constitution which dissolved both the office of the Senior Bishop and the executive board; it also established the General Assembly, which meets biannually, as the supreme authority over the church to decide matters of faith and practice.
 Furthermore, the new constitution created the office of the presiding bishop and a general board of twelve bishops and defined their responsibilities.
 The presiding bishop and all twelve members of the general board are to be elected every four years and preside over the church when the General Assembly is not in session.
 On November 14, 1968, the General Assembly of the COGIC elected the first general board and presiding bishop of the church.